stvedt/photography-101-presentation/frontend/markdown/main.md

 ### Shutter Speed

-A shutter controls how long the film/digital sensor is exposed to light.
+The shutter controls how long the film/digital sensor is exposed to light.

 - Flap on pinhole camera
 - Curtains on an SLR